yhjor/mongoose-plugin-cache/README.md

 # mongoose-plugin-cache

-Boost your MongoDB performance using Redis
+Seamlessly boost your MongoDB performance with Redis

 [![Build Status](https://travis-ci.org/yhjor/mongoose-plugin-cache.svg?branch=master)](https://travis-ci.org/yhjor/mongoose-plugin-cache)

 ## Why mongoose-plugin-cache?

-- Performance: Resolve data 300% faster in each operation can significantly enhance the overall User Experience
+- Performance: Significantly enhance the overall User Experience by resolving the data from memory.
 - Efficiency: Cache with peace of mind.
 It handles the cache synchronization with Mongoose `create`, `findByIdAndUpdate`, `findOneAndUpdate`, `findByIdAndDelete` and `findOneAndDelete` hooks, so you don't have to.
-- Flexible: Support resolving any additional/custom field efficiently (Coming Soon)
+- Flexible: Enable only the model you want to cache as well as specifying the additional cache keys to resolve.

-## Prerequisite
+##

-- Mongoose 5: One of the biggest updates from Mongoose 4 to 5 is the synchronous and stability of hook, which helps us get the data in sync after an update
+> Prerequisite: Mongoose 5.
+One of the biggest updates from Mongoose 4 to 5 is the synchronous and stability of hook, which helps get the data in sync easily.
-- node_redis: Keep all your preferences like cache prefix, caching strategy, and global promise to be used

 ## Installation